3MFConsortium/spec_beamlattice/README.md

-# specs
+# 3MF Beamlattice extension

-This repository contains full Markdown specifications for the 3MF file standard and its extensions.
+This repository contains the full specification for the 3MF Beamlattice extension.